caseyhoward/pipe-dream/README.md

 ```

 ## Related Projects
-* [gulp-pipe](https://github.com/blakelapierre/gulp-pipe) - Aims to solve the problem of having "pipe" everywhere in a different way.
-I takes an array containing the glob that gulp.src takes as the first element and the rest of the elements are the gulp plugins to be applied
+* [gulp-pipe](https://github.com/blakelapierre/gulp-pipe) - Solves the problem of having "pipe" everywhere.
+It takes an array containing the glob that gulp.src takes as the first element and the rest of the elements are the gulp plugins to be applied.
-* [gulp-load-plugins](https://github.com/jackfranklin/gulp-load-plugins) - Automatically loads gulp plugins in your package.json as properties on a single object.
+* [gulp-load-plugins](https://github.com/jackfranklin/gulp-load-plugins) - Solves the problem of having to require gulp plugins.
+It automatically loads gulp plugins in your package.json as properties on a single object.